anunay2/Birthday-Greetings-Webpage/README.md

 Wish Bday to your loved ones in style.

-The template is simple flexbox-based frontend webpage consisting of a hero unit,gallery(for photos) and greetings page
+The template is simple flexbox-based frontend webpage consisting of a hero unit,gallery(for photos) and greetings page.